From BR Bullpen

 Coordinator and Coach

 From 1999-2002, Banister worked as Pittsburgh's Major League Field Coordinator.
 He assumed the job of Minor League Field Coordinator in 2003 and as of 2008, still held that position.
 In 2008, Banister became interim pitching coach of Lynchburg when Bob Milacki stepped down; Mike Steele took the full-time job.
 Midway through the 2010 season, he replaced Gary Varsho as the Pirates' bench coach.
+When the Pirates finally broke their historic 20-year streak of losing season in 2013, he was one of those most deeply affected, as he had been a member of the organization for all 20 of those painful seasons, making the team's turnaround all that much sweeter for him.

 Sources include "Banister shows grit in major-league bid" by Ken Mrazik in the 1991 Pittsburgh Press, 2006 Pirates Media Guide